Interaction-driven plateau transition between integer and fractional Chern Insulators: Appendix A: Details of the Laughlin state in multiple sub-bands

 Firstly, Fig.~\ref{fig:laughlin_pump} shows the response to a flux pump procedure (as discussed in the main text) for all flux densities, on an $L_y = 6$ cylinder with $V=10$.
 We observe that, although there is some variation in the precise course of the charge transport, in all cases a single charge quantum is transported upon adiabatic insertion of $3 \times 2 \pi$ flux.
 Thus, all cases show a Hall response $\sigma_H = \Delta q / \Delta \phi_{\rm{ext}} = 1/3$, which is consistent with a $\nu = 1/3$ Laughlin state.

 Secondly, Fig.~\ref{fig:corr_density} shows both the density-density correlation functions as well as the density profile for $n_{\phi} = 3/11$ for $L_y = 10$ at $V = 10$.
-The density-density correlations for this geometry are displayed in Fig.~\ref{fig:corr_density}, revealing a strong correlation hole at small $r$, followed by rapidly damped oscillations at intermediate $r$, before the asymptotic value representative of a homogeneous fluid is reached.
+The density-density correlations reveal a strong correlation hole at small $r$, followed by rapidly damped oscillations at intermediate $r$, before the asymptotic value representative of a homogeneous fluid is reached.
 This is consistent with the Laughlin state, which is a liquid with no long range order, but with strong short-range correlations maximizing typical inter-particle distances.
 With periodic boundary conditions along $\hat{y}$ (i.e., on the cylinder geometry), the density profile is homogeneous (not shown).
-To demonstrate the effect of the edges of the system, we show the density profile for a strip geometry in the inset of Fig.~\ref{fig:corr_density} (where the strip is defined by infinite boundary conditions along $\hat{x}$, but open boundary conditions along $\hat{y}$).
+The inset in Fig.~\ref{fig:corr_density} therefore shows the density profile for a strip geometry (i.e., with infinite boundary conditions along $\hat{x}$, but open boundary conditions along $\hat{y}$) to demonstrate the effect of the edges of the system.
 This density profile shows translational invariance along the cylinder, as well as oscillations around the expected bulk value and overshoot near the edge.
-These results are consistent with the presence of a Laughlin state, taking into account the finite size effects seen at this relatively small value of $L_y$.
+While some small finite size effects are visible in the bulk, all these results are consistent with a Laughlin state.